The community of military life

 “We make vets victims a lot.
 We take all their power away.
 We soften the evil they’ve seen.
 But veterans can contribute so much,” Graeser said.
 “They just need a container, like for a plant to grow.
 I think of vets as oak trees in most communities.
 They’re the ones who vote against bullies.
 Once they’re planted there, these folks are self-sacrificing.”

 Graeser glanced again at the Greek texts behind him as he spoke.
-Veterans, he said, often have journeys that mirror those of the Greek warriors like Heracles and Ajax.
-According to Graeser, American veterans often must grapple with failed homecomings, ethical quandaries and the struggle of finding community after seeing the world torn apart.
+American veterans, he said, often have journeys that mirror those of the Greek warriors.
+Like Heracles and Ajax, they often must grapple with failed homecomings, ethical quandaries and the struggle of finding community after seeing the world torn apart.

 “As a veteran, your most heroic moment is sometimes next to one of your worst moments.
 They learn to recognize fear and channel it,” Graeser said.
 “Veterans have this deep sense of responsibility.
 They have a sense of the evil in the world, and they protect their communities from it.”